ericblade/synergv-lib/README.md

 move off of xmldom currently, other than the extremely loud output from it while parsing.

 samples/testsuite.js contains a nearly complete test of all of the functions.

+NOTE: It does appear that once your account has converted to the new Google Voice api, that this library is no longer able to use the old API to communicate.
+I am looking into finding a way around that.

 Usage:
 node samples/testsuite.js userid@email.com password